 Lemonade uses artificial intelligence and machine learning to sustain a lower overhead.
 We keep prices low, and pay claims fast.

-Not to brag, but when we ran a comparison of pet insurance quotes between Lemonade and five other main competitors, our monthly premium prices came out below average for both dogs and cats.
+Not to brag, but when we ran a comparison of pet health insurance quotes between Lemonade and five other main competitors, our monthly premium prices came out below average for both dogs and cats.

 For example, the average monthly cost of a pet policy for a two-year old short-hair cat in Brooklyn is $25.
 Lemonade’s premium cost for this fur babe ties for the lowest at just $14.